Best Manga Like Solo Leveling

 Great world-building and compelling storylines of considerable size?
 Solo Leveling has that too.
 The finely crafted power structure is also a captivating feature in both.

-But of course, fans will say and agree that Tower of God is top-tier in story-telling, much like how Solo Leveling is superb in art.
+Certainly, fans will argue and acknowledge that Tower of God is excellent in story-telling, similar to how Solo Leveling excels in art.

 Arifureta is not exactly the greatest isekai out there, but this one probably has the closest resemblance to Jinwoo’s loser-turned-hero story.